How to Choose the Best Name for Your Coworking Space

 Taking the first steps

-When choosing the name of your coworking space, you should start by figuring out the overall direction you want to choose.
+When choosing the name of your coworking space, you should start by figuring out the overall direction you want your members go in terms of their productivity and accomplishments as professionals.
 What you want people to know about the space based on your name?
 Do you want to give off the impression of being fun, or do you prefer a high-scale feel?
 Maybe you're opening a wellness-focused space like Work Well Win, or perhaps a more general business environment like WeWork.
 If your coworking space will target a specific type of member, such as those in filmmaking, photography, tech, or writing, include something in the name to indicate this.

 Deciding on a name